 Find out how, where and why to dispose of pharmaceutical waste properly in Wisconsin.
 Do not flush drugs down the toilet or a drain.
 Follow the recommendations below.

-Due to COVID-19, the spring Drug Take Back Day has been canceled.
-For more information, visit DOJ's Dose of Reality.
+The Wisconsin Department of Justice's fall Drug Take Back Day is scheduled for Oct.
+24. For more information, visit DOJ's Dose of Reality.

 Waste pharmaceuticals include a wide variety of items, such as over-the-counter and prescription medications, controlled substances and sharps.
 These wastes come in the form of solid pills and capsules, creams, liquids and aerosols.
 Guidelines for properly managing these wastes differ depending on where the waste is created, handled and disposed of.

 - See if your residential care facility may use household collection programs

 - Learn about regulations for non-household pharmaceutical waste

 The DNR recommends that household pharmaceuticals, including pet medications, be managed as follows.